Breakfast in London, dinner in Barcelona

 If you don't know which station to select

-The safest option is to select the plain city name, often in capitals, for example PARIS or BERLIN.
+The safest option is to select the plain city name, usually in capitals, for example PARIS or BERLIN.
 The system will work out which is the relevant station for your journey.

 If it only offers specific stations, try to select the main station in that city, which may be shown as main station or (in Italy) Centrale, in the Netherlands as Centraal, in Germany or Austria as Hauptbahnhof, Hbf or HB (= main station in German), Hlavni in Czech or Glowny (Gl.) in Polish.